shiva123-coder/one-stop-solution/README.md

 ### Skeleton

 The skeleton of the website will utilise Materialize for the CSS layout of the pages.
 A navigation menu will allow users to go to their chosen pages.
-The main landing page will function to allow users to select numerous service types or categories they are interested in, and provide links to add or edit their own services.
+The main landing page will function to allow users to select numerous service types they are interested in, and provide links to add or edit their own services.
 This minimises the need for different pages for users to visit and provides a seamless experience.
 When adding or editing a service, additional options in the navigation menu allow the user to navigate back to their own profile, or to end the session and log out.
 This simplifies the number of options for the user and keeps the website easy to use.

 ### Surface